The Power of Impermanence

-what does it Make possible?
+what does a Deadline Make possible?

 “Impermanence is not a tragedy, but a liberating truth.” – Thich Nhat Hanh